developer-onizuka/mvc_CosmosDB/README.md

 ![cosmosdb1.png](https://github.com/developer-onizuka/mvc_CosmosDB/blob/main/cosmosdb1.png)

-# 2. Create text file of secret of PRIMARY CONNECTION STRING
+# 2. Make the secret file of PRIMARY CONNECTION STRING to access the CosmosDB you created
 What you paste to the text file is just the strings followed "mongodb://".
 ```
 $ cat <<EOF > connection-string.txt